vertuoza/compose-tailscale/ephemeral-environments-api/docs/setup-guide.md

-# PR Environment API Server Setup Guide
+# Ephemeral Environment API Server Setup Guide

-This guide explains how to set up the PR Environment API Server on your Ubuntu VM.
+This guide explains how to set up the Ephemeral Environment API Server on your Ubuntu VM.

 ## Prerequisites